Huel: Shake firm's adverts banned for being misleading

 - Published

-Social media adverts which implied Huel meal replacement shakes could save people money on food bills were "misleading", a watchdog has ruled.
+Adverts that suggested Huel meal replacement shakes could save people money on their food bills have been banned for being misleading.

-As the cost of living crisis hit, Facebook adverts claimed that "Huel helps keep money in your pockets".
+As the cost of living crisis hit, one Facebook ad claimed that "Huel helps keep money in your pockets".

 But Huel did not show its products were cheaper than traditional food, the Advertising Standards Authority said.

-The firm, which was told to pull the ads, said it took its advertising responsibilities seriously.
+The firm, which has pulled the ads, said it took its advertising responsibilities seriously.

 Huel was founded by entrepreneurs Julian Hearn and James Collier who named it by combining "human" and "fuel".